COMMAND SCHOOL - How To Create The Defended Enterprise

 Included in the seminar cost:

 - 32 Hours.
-Thirty-two hours over three days of small group lecture and discussion.
+Thirty-two hours over four weeks.

 - Presentation PDF.
-500+ pages printed take-aways in presentation binder.
+500+ pages printed take-aways in a presentation binder.

 - Courseware.
 17 LMS (Learning Management Software) online modules.